EnigmaVSSUT/Induction-2023-2nd-year/Game Development/README.md

 - The game must be fully functional and meet the requirements outlined above.
 - The code must be well-written, with clear and concise comments where necessary.
-- The game should be visually appealing and easy to navigate.
 - Additional features will be evaluated based on their creativity.

 ## Deadline